Talent Whisperers’ site is continuously transforming as are we all.

-I have started capturing learnings from my experiences here as the next generations of leaders were asking what I learned on my journey.
+I started capturing learnings from my experiences as I discovered peers and next generation leaders being curious about what I learned on my journey.
 A journey that has taken me through vary many transformations.
 I currently leverage my industry experience and training as a teacher, sports coach, Co-Active coach along with a Humble Consulting approach in helping mentor, advise and coach people within and outside my current company.
 The thing I struggle with the most perhaps is not coming across a believing I have all the answers as I share what I’ve learned from so many talented and insightful people so far in my journey – far from it indeed.
 I’m learning more each day and discovering new and better ways of seeing and doing things.